 An Award Year covers the period of July 1 through June 30 and tracks the school year for which financial aid is used to fund a student’s education.

 NOTES: LOCs are generally for one year from the date of the condition causing the LOC, subject to annual renewals if the condition persists.
 LOCs required for late or unmade refunds are for at least a two year period.
-A past performance LOC is in effect for a five year period.
+A past performance LOC may be in effect for a five year period.
 LOCs are subject to renewal on, or before the expiration date, if a condition requiring an institution to provide the LOC has not been resolved by the school.

 There are several reasons why an Institution Name may appear more than once within the requisite award year as being required to remit a LOC.
 In some cases, a LOC may have been requested more than once during the year for different reasons or time periods.
 In other cases, the institution may have submitted multiple LOCs within the same reporting period either for different reasons, or because the original LOC amount was increased (i.e. failed numeric test, and untimely refunds, or other risk factors were identified).
-Furthermore, a LOC provided to cover multiple institutions under common ownership may be listed separately for each institution.